Tiny-Earth/DemoSite/site/src/intro.md

 ### STEM has an Equity Problem

 The problem of not using evidence-based practices is compounded when we ignore the role of systemic inequities in US higher education, where underrepresentation in STEM is prevalent.
-More than half of the approximately 600,000 college students who intend to major in STEM switch to other fields (Thiry et al., 2019; Handelsman et al., 2022).
+More than half of the approximately 600,000 college students who intend to major in STEM switch to other fields [thiry_talking_2019, handelsman_achieving_2022](@cite).

 Although a disheartening 42% of white students leave STEM majors, the problem is much worse for students of color: 58% of Latine students and 66% of Black students leave STEM (Riegle-Crumb et al., 2019).

-The differential pattern of exclusion from STEM affects students not only according to race and ethnicity; talented college students from HECs also leave at higher rates (Thiry et al., 2019).
+The differential pattern of exclusion from STEM affects students not only according to race and ethnicity; talented college students from HECs also leave at higher rates [thiry_talking_2019](@cite).

 Most of those who leave a STEM major have the interest, confidence, and aptitude to be successful in STEM, but early classroom experiences can dampen their interest and actively exclude them from persisting (Thiry et al., 2019; Estrada et al., 2019).
 Their departures after gateway STEM courses represent a major talent drain from the system.
 To achieve an equitable educational enterprise, we must address the structural, individual, intentional, and unintentional biases that discourage HEC students from pursuing STEM.